SAN-Net: Learning Generalization to Unseen Sites for Stroke Lesion Segmentation with Self-Adaptive Normalization: Experiment

 \subsubsection{Qualitative Comparison}

-Fig.~\ref{fig:quality_comparison} shows some of the segmentation results from the proposed and the previous methods.
+Fig.~\ref{fig:quality_comparison} shows some segmentation results from the proposed and the previous methods.
 The selected slices show different lesion locations, sizes, or quantities.
-We set the stroke prediction probability threshold to 0.5 following the convention of the semantic segmentation.
-The pixel with a stroke prediction probability higher than 0.5 is regarded as a stroke region.
+We set the stroke prediction probability threshold to 0.5 following the convention of semantic segmentation.
 In this experiment, we take Site 5 as the testing set and the other eight sites as the training set.
 For instance, the second row shows two small lesions in the image.
 Our method predicts the presence of two lesions with shapes similar to those in the ground truth, but the other methods can only predict one or none of the lesions (note the tiny lesion indicated by the yellow arrow).
-In accordance with Fig.~\ref{fig:quality_comparison}, our \methodname apparently provides more generalized and robust performance on unseen sites, regardless of the size, location, shape, and number of lesions.
+According to Fig.~\ref{fig:quality_comparison}, our \methodname provides more generalized and robust performance on unseen sites, regardless of lesion variance.